|

 - SWT

-- South West Trains - TOC
+- South West Trains - TOC which

-operating services out of London Waterloo.
+operated services out of London Waterloo until 19th August 2017.

 - Tamper

-- A permanent way machine used to pack the ballast evenly underneath the track.
+- A permanent way machine used to pack the ballast evenly

 - Tandem